 New Mexico Diversity Conference for Youth

-Teens from large and small, urban and rural, public and private schools across New Mexico are invited to join the 6th annual New Mexico Diversity Conference for Youth, to be held in Albuquerque on April 20, 2024.
+Teens from large and small, urban and rural, public and private schools across New Mexico are invited to join the 6th annual New Mexico Diversity Conference for Youth, to be held in Albuquerque.

 This is a unique opportunity for students fighting for inclusion and social justice to come together, learn from experts on a variety of issues, and brainstorm projects to improve their schools and communities.